 Elagabalus' feat had been that of a reckless fan, possessed by his god.
 Even as emperor he only wanted to be a priest of his heavenly lord.
 From Syria he had his colossal image sent in priestly garb, for all to worship him.
 Once in possession of sovereignty, he lost all scruples.
-Without h e e d i n g the sensibilities of a different world, the Syriac rite burst into Rome, under the leadership of the imperial priest, in its most exasperated form.
-Syriacs were the ceremonies, the servants of the god and his worshippers.
+Without heeding sensibilities of a different world, the Syriac rite burst into Rome, under the leadership of the imperial priest, in its most exasperated form.
+Syriacs were the ceremonies, the servants of the god and worshippers.